osgi/osgi.enroute.site/_tutorial_iot/100-prerequisites.md

 To experiment with the Raspberry Pi we will need some sensors and actuators.
 It also helps to have a little breadboard and wires.
 It is amazing what you can get at amazon nowadays.
 If you can afford it, the [SunFounder][sunfounder] kit is like a boy's dream but for this tutorial you just need:

 * An couple of LEDs with ± 270 Ω resistors
-* A few button/switches that you can plugin a breadboard
+* A few button/switches that you can plug into a breadboard
 * A breadboard
 * Some wires female-male to connect the Raspberry to the breadboard.